I am an Arizona native, and I have lived in Prescott for over 25 years.

 Arizona’s tax rating for retirees: Most Tax Friendly

 The Grand Canyon State, with its ample sunshine, dry heat and beautiful desert landscape, is a popular retirement destination.
 Prescott, located 100 miles north of Phoenix, has a particularly abundant population of 65-and-older residents, who make up a whopping 26.3% of the metro area’s total.
-And while the state has slightly above-average living costs, Prescott is one of our Cheapest Places Where You’ll Want to Retire.

 4. Friendly People – Prescott is known for its friendly people.

 We speak to people every day who are amazed at the kindness they are shown throughout the town by people they meet.
-With a population of 40,000 in Prescott proper, and 211,000 in Yavapai County, there are plenty of folks to meet, but not so many that a person can’t find privacy.
+With a population of almost 40,000 in Prescott proper, and 211,000 in Yavapai County, there are plenty of folks to meet, but not so many that a person can’t find privacy.

-5. Lots to do – TripAdvisor just ranked Prescott as a top destination city.
+5. Lots to do – TripAdvisor has ranked Prescott as a top destination city.
 Not only does Prescott have loads of outdoor things to do like hiking, biking, golfing, kayaking, and camping, we also have a myriad of clubs and activities around town.
 The Prescott National Forest boasts 12 campgrounds, seven picnic areas and two designated ATV trails.
 There are 850 miles of hiking and biking trails, six lakes, a zoo and five golf courses.
 Prescott also features a number of art galleries, museums of every type, and performing arts venues and festivals including The Prescott Center for the Arts, The Elks Theater, The Prescott Film Festival and Yavapai College.